Farini/SkyNation/Readme.md

 - [ ] Game Store Improvements
 - [ ] GameMessages showing strange dates
 - [ ] Use Fibonacci for Peripheral Upgrades
+- [ ] Antenna not making more money in higher levels

 - [ ] Activity name enum?